michaelcpuckett/activity-kit/README.md

 ### Prerequesities

-In addition to being able to host the Node server, you will also need:
+In addition to hosting the Node server, you will also need (at least):

-- Database: A compatable database that the server can access.
+- **Database**: A compatable database that the server can access.
-- Storage: A way to store files such as profile pics.
+- **Storage**: A way to store files such as profile pics.
-- HTML Templating: A way to render pages with provided JSON data.
+- **HTML Templating**: A way to render pages with provided JSON data.

-There may be additional work needed in order to set up custom/remote authentication (Firebase, for example).

 ### Example